waozixyz/geosite/src/lib/posts/geonews-1.md

 ![cave](cave.png)
 ---

-## **Editorials & "Opinions"**

 ### Letter from the Editor

-This project really grows in new ways, and it's entirely due to the talented people in this space.
+This project really grows in new ways, and it's entirely due to the talented community and team.
 Thanks to everyone here!
 — *Kurt*

 ### Letters to the Editor

-**On the Existence of NO.Cat**
-I have heard rumours of a glitched-out cat, living inside those evil entertainment machines at Geistesfluch Arcade.
-Whether or not these claims are substantiated by fact, I propose we remove this horrible business from our fair city.
+**Impossible Pumpkin Puzzle**
+Have ***anyone*** solved the NONACO Pumpkin Puzzle yet?
+Typical of this incompetent company to implement features that nobody understands or asks for.
+I resolve to boycott NONACO and their puzzles, henceforth.
+That's what they get for trying to insult my intellegence.
 — *Concerned Citizen*

 **NONACO Simulated Niblits: RECALL**